 - Laboratory testing

 Zika virus is a flavivirus, closely related to dengue.
 Cases of Zika virus have previously been reported in Africa, southern Asia and the Pacific Islands.
-Beginning in 2014, Zika virus outbreaks have occurred throughout the tropical and sub-tropical areas of the western hemisphere, as far north as Mexico and Puerto Rico.
+In 2015 and 2016, Zika virus outbreaks spread throughout the tropical and sub-tropical areas of the western hemisphere, as far north as Mexico, Florida and Puerto Rico.

 Because Zika, dengue and chikungunya viruses are transmitted by mosquitoes mostly active during daytime, it's important that all travelers visiting affected areas continue to take protective measures to prevent mosquito bites throughout the day.